sti11er/crowing/README.md

-# implementation_twitter
+# Crowing

-попытка реализации базовой функциональности web twitter
+Crowing is a social network for public messaging using a web interface